RakibHasan365/RakibHasan365/README.md

 ![I am a frontend Web Developer](https://avatars.githubusercontent.com/u/182843290?v=4)
 ### Hi there 👋, my name is Rakib hasan
-#### I am a frontend Web Developer
+#### I am a Front End Web Developer

-I am a junior Front End Web Developer who is passionate to build error free website with 100% client satisfactio.
+I am a Junior Front End Web Developer who is passionate to build error free website with 100% client satisfactio.
 I have a passion for learning about my industries & get updated all the time as much as I can.
 Love to develop any site using wordpress & with other technologies like JavaScript as well as PHP.

 Skills: Wordpress / JS / HTML / CSS / PHP